119 Niche Side Hustles to Help You Create New Income Streams

 #81: Hauling Junk

-We’ve all had that situation where we needed to throw something away, but it’s way too big for conventional pick up.
+We've all had that situation where we needed to throw something away, but it's way too big for conventional pick up.
 If you have a large truck, a big conversion van, or trailer, this can be a great way to make your vehicles pay for themselves.
 When large junk needs to be hauled, people will pay premium prices to get it done.
+Check out our extensive list of ideas for junk removal business names to get you started.

 #82: Selling Stock Photography

 There are literally hundreds of stock photography websites online.
 Most of them need freelancers to fill their sites up with in-demand photos.
 Shutterstock is one of the largest known stock photo sites.
 Adobe also has an affiliate program for stock photography that is very well known.
-Get money for all those photos you were going to snap anyway!
+Make extra money for all those photos you were going to snap anyway!

 #83: Movie / TV Extra